 In addition to his wife and parents, Lyman was preceded in death by three brothers, Robert S.Tower, Frederick C.Tower and Paul S.Tower; and his niece, Marie Tower.

-A memorial service honoring Lyman will take place at 11:30 a.m. today, Feb.
+A memorial service honoring Lyman will take place at 11:30 a.m. on Saturday, Feb.
 16, 2013, at the Reynolds-Jonkhoff Funeral Home, 305 Sixth St., Traverse City.
 Pastor Nick Twomey will officiate.
 Friends and family are welcome to visit with the family on Saturday from 10 a.m. until the time of the service.
 In accordance with Lyman's wishes cremation has taken place.

 Dr. Tower's family would like to extend a heartfelt thank you to the staff of Munson Hospice for their loving support and care.